agormp/greedysub/README.md

 **Performance ratio:** On a graph with maximum node degree $\Delta$, it [has been shown ](https://www.sciencedirect.com/science/article/pii/S0166218X02002056?via%3Dihub) that the greedy-max algorithm yields solutions that are within a factor $1 / (\Delta + 1)$ of the optimal solution.
 For instance, for $\Delta=4$ the algorithm is guaranteed to be no worse than $1 / (4 + 1) = 0.2$ times the optimal solution (i.e., the found solution will be at least 20% the size of the optimal one).

-**Note:** the greedy-max algorithm is the same as algorithm 2 from the following paper (but has been described in the context of graph theory prior to this): Hobohm et al.: ["Selection of representative protein data sets", Protein Sci.
+**Note:** the greedy-max algorithm is the same as algorithm 2 from the following paper, and has also been implemented in the [`hobohm` program](https://github.com/agormp/hobohm) (but the algorithm has been described in the context of graph theory prior to this work): Hobohm et al.: ["Selection of representative protein data sets", Protein Sci.
 1992.
 1(3):409-17](https://pubmed.ncbi.nlm.nih.gov/1304348/).

 ### Computational performance: